bfix/gnunet-docker/README.md

 using the `mk_build` script.
 The archive with the compiled binaries is put into the current directory by the script after the build is complete.

+The Dockerfile specifies the Git revision/tag of the GnuNET repository to be build (`ENV GNUNET_VERSION v0.11.0pre66`) and needs be be changed if you want to buld a different version of GnuNET.
+The version must be consistent between core and Gtk repositories.

 ## "GnuNET run" image (~400MB)

 The "run" image is used to run GnuNET as a Docker container.
 It installs the